-Section 304 of the CAAA mandated that OSHA develop "a chemical process safety standard designed to protect employees from hazards associated with accidental release of highly hazardous chemicals in the workplace."
-OSHA responded by adopting 29 CFR §1910.119 Process Safety Management of Highly Hazardous Chemicals ("the PSM standard") in 1992.
-The PSM standard applies to a process 133 involving a chemical at or above the listed threshold quantity (also known as a highly hazardous chemical), or flammables in a quantity of 10,000 pounds or more.
-134 It contains 14 elements with broad requirements to implement management systems, identify and control hazards, and prevent "catastrophic releases of highly hazardous chemicals."
-While the PSM standard was intended to be performance-based and does contain some goal-setting elements, a majority of the standard is activity-based, and there is no general duty requirement under the PSM standard to reduce risks to a certain extent or prevent catastrophic accidents.
+Hazardous Chemicals (PSM standard) in 1992.
+This standard applies to a process involving a chemical at or above the listed threshold quantity (also known as a highly hazardous chemical), or flammables in a quantity of 10,000 pounds or more.
+It contains 14 elements with broad requirements to implement management systems, identify and control hazards, and prevent "catastrophic releases of highly hazardous chemicals."
+While the PSM standard was intended to be performance-based and does contain some goalsetting elements, a majority of the standard is activity-based, and there is no general duty requirement under the PSM standard to reduce risks to a certain extent or prevent catastrophic accidents.
 As will be discussed at length in Section 4.3, the PSM standard has essentially remained stagnant since its inception in 1992.
-According to the Center for Chemical Process Safety (CCPS), the PSM standard has resulted "in a minimum cost, compliance-based approach to managing process safety...
+According to Center for Chemical Process Safety (CCPS), the PSM standard has resulted "in a minimum cost, compliance-based approach to managing process safety...
 'If [it] isn't a regulatory requirement, I'm not going to do it!'"
-135

 A key provision of the PSM standard is the process hazard analysis (PHA) of covered processes.
-136 PHA requirements include a review of the process to identify, evaluate, and control the hazards, and an evaluation of the consequences of failure of those controls. ^{137,138} The PHA required by the OSHA PSM standard is an example of a goal-setting requirement in that it allows for a variety of hazard analysis methodologies to be performed to satisfy the requirement.
+PHA requirements include a review of the process to identify, evaluate, and control the hazards, and an evaluation of the consequences of failure of those controls.
+The PHA required by the OSHA PSM standard is an example of a goal-setting requirement in that it allows for a variety of hazard analysis methodologies to be performed to satisfy the requirement.
 However, the element is activity-based in that completing a PHA for each covered process and updating it at least every five years is satisfactory.
 The regulator is not responsible for evaluating the effectiveness of controls or safeguards, and there is no requirement to reduce risks to a certain extent such as ALARP.
-Thus, the resulting PHA that meets the
+Thus, the resulting PHA that meets the regulatory requirements of "controlling" hazards may actually inadequately identify or mitigate the hazards.
+In addition, there is no requirement for employers to submit their PHAs to the regulator for review.
+In most cases, this means the regulator will not review these PHAs until there is a significant process accident, a complaint, or a (rare) planned inspection.